ManaliJain06/cmpe281-ManaliJain06/ProjectJournal.md

 		[Install]
 		    WantedBy=multi-user.target

 7) Enable Mongo Service
 		sudo systemctl enable mongod.service

 8) Restart MongoDB to apply our changes sudo service mongod restart sudo service mongod status
 ```

+## Challenges

+None faced

+## Mistakes

+1) Mongo shell was not not running -

+When you do mongo after installing and starting mongodb, then it gives an error - Connection Refused.

+**Solution**-

+* Check whether your mongod service is up or not by - ```sudo service mongod status ``` If the service is up and running it will give actively running

+* Check for mongod.service and mongod.conf parameters.
+Check for the name and indentations in the files

 # Week 3 (10/21/2018) to (10/27/2018)